karinpietruska/meme-generator/README.md

 width="50%"></p>

-You have the choice of randomly generating another meme, by clicking the "Random" button below the image.
-Alternatively you can create or own meme by clicking on the "Creator" button.
+You have the choice of randomly generating another meme by clicking the "Random" button below the image.
+Alternatively, you can create your own meme by clicking on the "Creator" button.
-This opens the following template and you are asked to enter the image url, meme text and meme author.
+This opens the following template and you are asked to enter the image url, the body of the quote and the author of the quote.

 <p align="center">
 <img src="./img/meme_example2.png" alt="Meme generator with option to create own meme."